-If you are looking for an easy to way to instantly improve curb appeal of your home, consider painting garage door!
+If you are looking for an easy way to instantly improve the curb appeal of your home, consider painting the garage door!
 It’s a simple way to refresh the exterior of home.
-Here’s some helpful tips for painting garage door.
+Here’s some helpful tips for painting a garage door.

 Even though we wash layers of dirt and grime off of the garage door with a pressure washer, it was still riddled with years of yuck that was never going to come off.

 Painting our garage door is an easy way to instantly improve curb appeal of your home.
 We chose to give our exterior a refreshed look with a simple white garage door in the same color as our trim.
 Alternatively, you can paint your garage door the same color of your exterior paint color and even an accent color (like I did with my fun front door color!)

 Update: See below for a video about how to paint your home’s exterior!!